friday963/aws-security-specialty-notes/README.md

 1. IAM users, groups, roles, and policies
+    - Every account created has a root user, the username is the email address of that user.
     - In an account we have users, groups, roles, and policies
     - we have a group and can assign users to groups and can assign permissions to user (policies)
     - Policies define the permissions for the identities or resources they are associated with.